FooBarWidget/multipart-parser/README.markdown

    be a multipart message, but this parser doesn't attempt to provide a complex API for handling nested multipart messages.
 Instead the developer should just use another parser instance to parse nested messages.
  * No I/O is handled for you.
-So this parser won't depend on any particular I/O library or even any particular operating system's I/O API and won't block on I/O by itself, giving you full control.
+This parser won't depend on any particular I/O library or even any particular operating system's I/O API.
+It won't block on I/O by itself, giving you full control over when (not) to block.
+   It won't save data to files by itself, giving you full control over what to do with the parsed data.
  * Not thread-safe, but reentrant.
 No dependencies on any threading libraries.